OpenBankingUK/conformance-suite/docs/setup-guide.md

 * OpenSSL (LibreSSL 2.6.4 on OSX)
 * Google login if using Ozone "self-serve"

+*Note for Windows 10 users - Docker on Windows 10 requires Hyper-V to be installed.
+Hyper-V is only available on Pro or Enterprise versions.
+Please refer to [this guide](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/Step-By-Step-Enabling-Hyper-V-for-use-on-Windows-10/ba-p/267945) for more information.*

 ## Step 1: Register with Ozone Bank (Model Bank)

 Ozone Bank is an Mock Account Servicing Payment Service Provider (ASPSP), which the FCS will connect to as a TPP.